Returnable – A Circular System for Reusable Grocery Bags

 Axfoundation has, together with partners, investigated the current system for disposable packaging at the macro level.
 A solid environmental analysis has been carried out while mapping the needs of both the industry and the customers.

-The project will investigate what a reusable grocery bag could look like and develop a prototype for the same.
-An overall concept proposal will be developed that shows how reverse logistics should work in practice based on today’s existing flows.
+The project investigates what a reusable grocery bag could look like and develops a prototype for the same.
+An overall concept proposal has been developed that shows how reverse logistics should work in practice based on today’s existing flows.
 This includes a deposit system for the bag, a system for cleaning and a common logistics solution – making sure that the packaging can be recycled and used repeatedly.

 The 3 Stages of the Project

-2. A prototype for the reusable grocery bag itself and the traceability solution that needs to be linked to the deposit bags will be investigated and developed.
-Funding for this step is provided by RE:source.
+- A prototype for the reusable grocery bag itself and the traceability solution that needs to be linked to the deposit bags has been investigated and developed.
+Funding for this step was provided by RE:source.
 Practical pilot projects have also been initiated by two of the project partners with the aim of increasing customer understanding.

-3. A third step will be to deepen customer insights on circular models with additional funding from Vinnova.
-The ambition is also to conduct an evaluation of the business and environmental potential of the Returnable solution.
+- A third step is now to deepen customer insights on circular models with additional funding from Vinnova and to conduct an evaluation of the business and environmental potential of the Returnable solution.

 Lessons Learned and Actions Going Forward